 In 2018, the band become a 501(c)(3) non-profit organization to further fund their passion for bringing Scottish music to Arizona and sharing the band’s efforts with the pipe band world in Arizona and around the world.
 At the end of the season, Kyle Reich stepped down as drum sergeant, but still continues to support the band in an instructor roll, and Jack Johnson stepped down from grade 5 naming Neil Bacon pipe major.

-The 40+ current members of the Phoenix Pipe Band practice on Thursday evenings in Mesa for the grade 5 band and twice monthly on Saturdays in Paradise Valley for the grade 3 band.
+The 40+ current members of the Phoenix Pipe Band practice on Thursday evenings in Paradise Valley for the grade 5 band and twice monthly on Saturdays in Paradise Valley for the grade 3 band.

 Piping and drumming lessons are available for new students or musicians looking to further their playing ability.
 Both new and experienced pipers and drummers are welcome to Phoenix Pipe Band and we look forward to welcoming you to our family.